 Foremost, I must thank my parents, Brian and Nancy, for both their financial and moral support.
 Their unselfish commitment to helping me work towards my seemingly rational, and sometimes irrational, goals is honestly amazing.
 I love them both dearly and owe every opportunity I have to them.

-I sincerely thank Dr. Edwin and Miriam van Beek for donating their air miles to cover my round trip flight from
+I sincerely thank Dr. Edwin and Miriam van Beek for donating their air miles to cover my round trip flight from Cedar Rapids to London.
+It was an extremely selfless act for which I owe my highest of regards.
+More importantly, I also thank them for their very generous donation to the FMC.

 I further pay my respects to my grandparents, John and Eldora of Ogden, Iowa, for financing my wetsuit (a vital decision to keep my core body temperature warm).
 They also have significantly contributed their financial and moral support to this cause – which truly means the world to me.
-My grandpa crossed the Channel in an army boat during WWII fighting for peace in
+My grandpa crossed the Channel in an army boat during WWII fighting for peace in Europe – thus making my current challenge merely pale in comparison.

 I also sincerely pay respects my brother, Thomas, for not only creating this blog, but also organizing this trip, acting as my coach/feeder/medic on the boat, training with me, flanking me in a kayak at the Coralville Reservoir with food, water, and a GPS system for copious amounts of time, and being one of my biggest supporters.
 You will be hearing much from this character as we spend some quality bonding time together over the upcoming month.